WSWUP/gridwxcomp/README.rst

 and follow the instructions.

-To make all of ``gridwxcomp`` available on your environment variable PATH install it with `pip <https://pip.pypa.io/en/stable/installing/>`_.
+If you installed manually, you can make all of ``gridwxcomp`` available on your environment variable PATH with `pip <https://pip.pypa.io/en/stable/installing/>`_.
 From the root directory of the cloned or downloaded copy of ``gridwxcomp`` run

 .. code-block:: bash